bjrnblm/messagebird/README.md

 # MessageBird bridge for laravel

-A quickly build Laravel bridge for the `messagebird/php-rest-api` package.
+A quickly built Laravel bridge for the `messagebird/php-rest-api` package.
 This is only used in a small personal project but feel free to use / improve.

 ## Install